knotinvariant26/knot-rare-event-benchmark/README.md

 - Scripts to reproduce tables and figures

-# Data
+## Data

-The raw knot polynomial data used in this benchmark come from the public Zenodo record:
+The raw knot polynomial data are obtained from the public Zenodo release:

-- Title: dioscuri-tda/knotsBM: 0.3
+Gurnari, D. and Dłotko, P. (2024). `dioscuri-tda/knotsBM: 0.3`.
-- DOI: 10.5281/zenodo.10876347
+Zenodo.
+DOI: 10.5281/zenodo.10876347.

-- Source: Zenodo
-- License: Creative Commons Attribution 4.0 International (CC BY 4.0)
+The Zenodo release is licensed under Creative Commons Attribution 4.0 International.
-- Main files: `data.zip` and `dioscuri-tda/knotsBM-0.3.zip`

-The original data are publicly available and should be cited according to the Zenodo record and the associated dataset/software papers.

-This repository provides fixed train/validation/test splits, preprocessing scripts, and evaluation scripts for the benchmark.
-If processed benchmark files are included, they are derived from the public Zenodo data and preserve attribution to the original creators.
+This repository provides preprocessing scripts, fixed train/validation/test splits, and evaluation code for the benchmark protocol described in the paper.

 ## Reproducing main results